Stories

 304 pages, available in paperback and kindle.

-The Sound of One Hand - Satyadasa
+The Sound of One Hand

 An honest, humorous and refreshing account of Buddhist culture emerging in the West, seen through the eyes of Satyadasa – a young man born with a missing hand.

+312 pages.
 Available in paperback and on kindle.

 Unfolding: How I became a Buddhist and what I did next

-Her life in the Triratna Buddhist Community is also a sort of history of the ups and downs of a young Buddhist movement growing up in the 1970s and 80s and up to the present day.
+Her life in the Triratna Buddhist Community is also a sort of history of the ups and downs of a young Buddhist movement growing up in the 1970s and 80s up to the present day.
 A life unfolding in surprising directions, filled with people, candour, and humour, told in a simple and engaging way.

 Available from Padmasuri, the author.
 Contact Triratna InHouse for details.

-Planting a Seed - Manjuvajra
+Planting a Seed

 In 1980 three men from the UK went to the USA to establish a new Buddhist movement.
 They had neither charisma, the backing of a traditional order, financial support, or experience, but they did have enthusiasm, confidence and naiveté.
-Planting a Seed traces the development of the Triratna Buddhist Community in the USA for its first 15 years - but it is also a story illuminating the personal struggle that is involved in such a project.
+Planting a Seed traces the development of the Triratna Buddhist Community in the USA for its first 15 years – but it is also a story which illuminates the personal struggle involved in such a project.
 The book also offers a fascinating glimpse into the world of American Buddhism in the 1980s and 90s.

 436 pages.
 Available in paperback.

-Available on Kindle.
+Available on Paperback or Kindle.

 A Rejoicing in Devapriya